humanode-network/vortex-experimental-mockups/README.md

 ## Simulation API (local)

 The UI reads from `/api/*` (Cloudflare Pages Functions).
-For local development, run the API locally so the UI can reach it:
+For local dev, run the API locally so the UI can reach it:

 - One command: `yarn dev:full` (API on `:8788` + UI on `:3000` + `/api/*` proxy)
 - Two terminals: